Business Writing Style Guide

 • preexisting (not pre-existing)

-Hyphens should be used to avoid ambiguity (e.g, re-sign vs resign).
+Use hyphens to avoid ambiguity (for example, re-sign vs resign).

 Numbers

 When counting up to nine things, I spell the words representing the numbers.
 For 10 things or more, I use the numbers.
-The Chicago Manual of Style prescribes spelling out numbers up to 100, as well as large round numbers, but that looks old-timey: for example, 52 versus fifty-two.
+The Chicago Manual of Style prescribes spelling out numbers up to 100, as well as large round numbers, but that feels old-fashioned: for example, 52 versus fifty-two.

 Quotations

-American English requires that punctuation that is not part of the quotation be inside the quotation marks, making, for example, the following correct: “Describe the risk management strategy used by the vendor,” he said.
-British English keeps this punctuation outside the quotation marks, making the following correct: “Describe the risk management strategy used by the vendor”, he said.
+American English requires that commas and periods go inside the quotation marks regardless of whether they’re part of the quotation, making the following correct: “Describe the risk management strategy used by the vendor,” he said.
+British English keeps this punctuation outside the quotation marks when they’re not part of the quotation, making the following correct: “Describe the risk management strategy used by the vendor”, he said.
 I follow the British style.

-British English uses single quotes for main quotations and double quotes inside.
+British English uses single quotes for main quotations and double quotes for quotations within quotations.
 American English specifies the opposite: initial quotations are double-quoted, with inner quotations single-quoted.
 I follow the American style.

-I use semi-colons to separate lists where items themselves include commas; this is pretty normal.
-I also use colons, a lot—probably too much.
-I like to use colons where whatever is described in the second phrase is clearly a result from the first.
+I use semicolons to separate lists where items themselves include commas; this is pretty normal.
+I also use colons frequently, probably more than necessary.
+I like to use colons where whatever is described in the second phrase is clearly a result of the first.

 Spaces After Periods